CESP-ExpHer/Tutorial_ASSET/README.md

 ```
 As we mentioned earlier, we bring an example of running ASSET on two different studies
 <br>
-**NOTE:** for run the code faster, we just considered the first 1000 rows from the BCAC & EPITHYR data
+**NOTE:** To run the code faster, we just considered the first 1000 rows from the BCAC & EPITHYR data
 <br>
 The input should include GWAS summary statistics data
 <br>